pydelhi/talks/guidelines/reviewing.md

 Speakers put effort into their proposals.
 A review synthesised by an AI is not a genuine response to that effort, even if it is polished and coherent.
 It also means the reviewer has not actually engaged with the proposal, which defeats the purpose of having human reviewers at all.
 We value honest interactions over ones that prioritise perfect language; a short, imperfect note written by a real person who has actually read the proposal is worth far more than a thorough-sounding response that was not.

 If you have used AI assistance in any capacity during a review—for instance, to check grammar, clarify phrasing, or translate—please be transparent about it when sharing your feedback with the team.
-Disclosures do not make the review illegitimate, but concealment does undermine the trust the process depends on and the reviewers' trustworthiness among each other and unto speakers.
+Disclosures do not make the review illegitimate, but concealment undermines the trust the process depends on, and the reviewers' trustworthiness among each other and unto speakers.

 If you are short on time, it is much better to say so and ask another reviewer to take the lead, or to hold your feedback until you can give it the attention it deserves, than to produce something that only appears thoughtful.